lexler/hack_for_good/docs/feedback_description.md

 Score
 ```

-When either checkbox is selected, the corresponding line is left blank so downstream tooling can distinguish “not collected/administered” from a numeric zero.
+When either checkbox is selected, the corresponding line is left blank so downstream tooling can distinguish "not collected/administered" from a numeric zero.

 ## Skip Coding Branch
 Skip Coding prompts the user: “Did you do a teaching session?”
 Selecting Yes produces a summary labeled “Teaching Session only.”
 Selecting No displays “Alternative Session.”
 This branch bypasses the original summary panel but still funnels into the same clipboard and email generation.
 The email includes a boolean flag indicating whether the session was a teaching-only experience (true) or an alternative session (false).